a2stuff/a2d/toolkits/LETK.md

 ```

 ### Activate ($02)
-Moves IP to end and makes it visible.
+Moves caret to end and makes it visible.

 Parameters:
 ```
 .addr       a_record        Address of the LineEditRecord
 ```

-NOTE: It is safe to call this more than once without calling `Deactivate`, e.g. to move IP to the end.
+NOTE: It is safe to call this more than once without calling `Deactivate`, e.g. to move caret to the end.

 ### Deactivate ($03)
-Hide the IP.
+Hide the caret.

 Parameters:
 ```